karthisp/Basidia-assignment/README.md

 ## The Homepage
 <img src="./images/home.png" style="width:600px;height:300px;" alt="homepage">

 The homepage displays the Coronavirus data for India and the information for it is being fetched from the data.csv file with the help of **fetch api**.
-Also, when searched for the details of a perticular state, the data of that state gets highlighted.
+Also, when search for the details of a perticular state, the data of that state gets highlighted.

 ## Weather Api
 <img src="./images/weather.png" style="width:600px;height:300px;" alt="weather">

 This section of the app shows the weather data of any city in the world.
-The data for it is being obtainer from [weather api]('https://rapidapi.com/marketplace')
+The data for it is being ontained from [weather api]('https://rapidapi.com/marketplace')

 ## Authentication
 <img src="./images/signup.png" style="width:450px;height:300px;" alt="signup page">